-Comments from the Department of Environment, National Conservation Council, Aggregate Advisory Council, Water Authority and National Roads Authority are noted below.
+The Authority reviewed and considered comments from the Department of Environment, National Conservation Council, Aggregate Advisory Council, Water Authority and National Roads Authority are noted below.

 This review is provided by the Director of the Department of Environment (DoE) under delegated authority from the National Conservation Council (section 3 (13) of the National Conservation Act, 2013).